 - Be truthful.
 Information disclosed is voluntary.
 You are encouraged to share information to help the conduct officer fully understand your perspective.
-Providing false or misleading information is grounds for more severe disciplinary action. - Understand and follow the Statement of Student Responsibilities. - Read and ask questions about all correspondence from the Office of Student Conduct. - Fulfill sanctions in a timely manner.
+Providing false or misleading information is grounds for more severe disciplinary action. - Understand and follow the Statement of Student Responsibilities. - Read and ask questions about all correspondence from the Office of Student Conduct. - Open your emailed outcome letter and fulfill sanctions in a timely manner.